TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 ## Idiomatic Mongo Schema

 Data modelling is all about defining entities and the relationships between them.
 With a [normalized relational database]({% link _posts/2023-06-19-normalized-relational-database-grid-view.md %}), you have one way to represent this, regardless of the type of relationship.
 You use a separate table to store each entity.
-You use a field storing the id of another entity for a relationship.
+You represent a relationship with a field that stores the id of the related entity.

 MongoDB gives you [two ways](https://www.mongodb.com/docs/manual/core/data-model-design/) to model relationships.
 You can do it the same way as a normalized relational database using [references](https://www.mongodb.com/docs/manual/tutorial/model-referenced-one-to-many-relationships-between-documents/).
 Or if the relationship you're modelling represents containment, you can use [embedded documents](https://www.mongodb.com/docs/manual/tutorial/model-embedded-one-to-one-relationships-between-documents/).

-The advantage of embedded documents are that they are stored with the containing document.
+The advantage of embedded documents is that they are stored with the containing document.
 Any query that retrieves the containing document gets all the embedded documents too.
 This is exactly what we've been trying to achieve with our [denormalized]({% link _posts/2023-07-10-denormalized-relational-database-grid-view.md %}) and [JSONB]({% link _drafts/json-relational-database-grid-view.md %}) relational database implementations.

 If we model custom fields as embedded documents our sample issue document will look something like this: